Prathmesh-D/Enhanced-AES-192-Encryption-with-Repeated-MixColumns/README.md

 # 🔐 Enhanced AES with Increased MixColumns Execution

-This repository presents a research-based implementation and evaluation of a **modified AES algorithm** where the **MixColumns phase is executed in every round**, including the final round, to match the frequency of other core AES operations.
-The objective is to enhance security metrics such as **entropy**, **avalanche effect**, and **key sensitivity**.
+This repository contains a **Java-based implementation** of a modified AES algorithm in which the **MixColumns phase is executed in all rounds**, including the final round.
+This change aims to balance all transformation phases (SubBytes, ShiftRows, MixColumns, AddRoundKey) across the AES process for **AES-128** and **AES-192** variants.

-This modification is applied to **AES-128** and **AES-192**, and results are compared against standard AES implementations.
+📌 The goal is to enhance **security metrics** such as:
+- Avalanche Effect
+- Entropy
+- Key Sensitivity
+- Bit-level Diffusion

 ---